-PART A NATIONAL PRIORITIES (including Critical Control Points) Content and relevant outcome(s) Local Authority Planned Level of Service Delivery A3.
-Licensing Activities A3.1 Recording of Animal Movements Follow up action where errors are identified that require resolution Action to be taken where errors are detected that require follow up resolution Outcomes 1 and 4 Follow up action is taken to address persistent movement errors on a risk based and proportionate basis.
+PART A NATIONAL PRIORITIES (including Critical Control Points) Con tent and relevant outcome(s) Local Authority Planned Level of Service Delivery A3.
+Licensing A ctivities A3.1 Recording of Animal Movements Follow up action where errors are identified that require resolution Action to be taken where errors are detected that require follow up resolution Outcomes 1 and 4 Follow up action is taken to address persistent movement errors on a risk based and proportionate basis.
 The Service recognises that its use of animal health databases to identify breaches needs to be developed.
-At the time of writing this plan the Service is in discussion with Suffolk Trading Standards to share their interrogation of AMLS/Eaml2/ARAMS.
-This would then allow the Service to target repeat offenders who are failing to report movements or breaching standstill periods.
+The Service will look to develop the scrutiny of animal movement databases as a function within its Intelligence and Enforcement Support section during the forthcoming year.
 A3.2 Issuing of specific animal movement licences on AMLS2 Specific licences (on AMLS2) issued for those individuals prohibited by the Minister from operating under the general licence Receipt of licence applications Assessment and issue of specific licences Issue of animal movement licences manually where approval given Outcomes 1 and 4 All licences issued on day of receipt (if received at least one hour before closing time) of application where no pre movement inspection required A3.3 Investigation of specific (AMLS2) movement licence refusals Initial investigation of (AMLS2) licence application refusals; resolve if possible, otherwise co-operation with AHO to achieve resolution Outcomes 1 and 4 Resolution of all licence refusals within two working days